 And as the years pass, schoolgirl Judith develops into a lovely young woman, who has her “adoptive” brother Edward Carey-Lewis (Bettany) eyeing her with something more than brotherly love.
 He is a charming, sexy rake with a devil-may-care twinkle in his eye.
 (Might I just say that it was a piece of casting genius to cast Paul Bettany as Peter O’Toole’s son).
 And Judith is putty in his hands.

-But the drums of war are sounding in the distance.
+But the drums of war sound in the distance.
 And even the seemingly carefree and magical realm of Nancherrow cannot keep the horrors at bay.